19hours/sg-statutes/Acts/Legal Profession Act.md

 [41/2005 wef 04/12/2006]

-“Malayan practitioner” means any qualified person entitled to practise before a High Court in any part of Western Malaysia;
+“Malayan practitioner” means any person entitled to practise before a High Court in any part of West Malaysia;

+[42/2005 wef 01/01/2006]

 “practising certificate” means a certificate issued by the Registrar under section 25;